kubernetes/enhancements/keps/sig-cli/20190805-kubectl-debug.md

 3. does not require administrative access to the node.

 New `kubectl` concepts increase cognitive burden for all users of Kubernetes.
-This KEP seeks to minimize this burden by mirroring the existing `kubectl exec` workflow.
+This KEP seeks to minimize this burden by mirroring the existing `kubectl` workflows where possible.

 ### Non-Goals

 Ephemeral containers are supported on Windows, but it's not the recommended debugging facility.
-Debugging relies on process namespace sharing, which isn't implemented by the Windows container runtime, and Windows containers cannot be built `FROM scratch` so debugging tools are already available in the container.
-While not excluding Windows containers, this KEP will focus on the Linux use case.
+The other troubleshooting workflows described here are equally as useful to Windows containers.
+We will not attempt to create separate debugging facilities for Windows containers.

 [distroless container image]: https://github.com/GoogleCloudPlatform/distroless
 [distroless for k8s system images]: https://git.k8s.io/enhancements/keps/sig-release/20190316-rebase-images-to-distroless.md
 [scratch debugger]: https://github.com/kubernetes-retired/contrib/tree/master/scratch-debugger

 ## Proposal

+TODO: Add other troubleshooting workflows.

+### Pod Troubleshooting with Ephemeral Containers

 We will add a new command `kubectl debug` that will: